Matrix Kloosterman sums: Introduction

 \subsubsection{Notational conventions.}

-Throughout the paper letters of the Greek alphabet \(\alpha, ...\lambda, ...\xi \) will denote scalars, that is elements of the field \(\mathbb{F}_q\), or its algebraic closure.
-Lower case letters of the Latin alphabet \(a,...g,...x\) will denote matrices, but their entries, while scalars, will usually be denoted with Latin characters \(a_{ij},...,g_{ij},...x_{ij}\) as well.
-Upper case letters \(A,...G,...X\) will denote sets of matrices, usually but not necessarily subgroups.
+Throughout the paper letters of the Greek alphabet \(\alpha, ...,\lambda, ...,\xi \) will denote scalars, that is elements of the field \(\mathbb{F}_q\), or its algebraic closure.
+Lower case letters of the Latin alphabet \(a,...,g,...,x\) will denote matrices, but their entries, while scalars, will usually be denoted with Latin characters \(a_{ij},...,g_{ij},...,x_{ij}\) as well.
+Upper case letters \(A,...,G,...,X\) will denote sets of matrices, usually but not necessarily subgroups.
+While these depend on \( n \) that dependence is usually suppressed for better readability.
 There are a few exceptions that should not cause confusion, a general partition will be denoted \(\lambda\), \(\I\) will denote the identity matrix (\(\I_n\) if the size is not clear from the context), \(K\) will denote Kloosterman sums, and on occasion \(S_1, S_2,...\) will denote some auxiliary sums.

+For the cohomological arguments in subsections 3.5-3.7 we have to work with algebraic varieties, so then by $A,\dots,G,\dots,X$ we will also denote the affine algebraic varieties of $M_n$ defined by simple algebraic equations in the matrix entries.

 There are two notions of a trace in the paper, \(\Tr=\Tr_{\mathbb{F}_{q^m}/\mathbb{F}_q}\) will denote the trace from an overfield to the ground field, while \(\tr=\tr_n\) will denote the trace of a matrix of size \(n \times n\).